meinto/glow/README.md

 # Glow - Git-Flow (for Gitlab)

 You can use this tool in any git project of course.
 But there are some commands which are bound to the Gitlab api.
-So therefore i promote this as a tool tailored for Gitlab.
+So therefore I promote this as a tool tailored for Gitlab.

 ## Installation